eduarddanziger/list-audio-react-app/README.md

-# Audio Device Repository Client, React / TypeScript
+# Audio Device Repository Client (React / TypeScript / Next.js)

 Visualizes an audio devices repository using Next.js / React, deployed on Vercel, [https://list-audio-react-app.vercel.app](https://list-audio-react-app.vercel.app).
 The backend is a ASP.Net Core Server with RESTful API.

 ## Web Hosting

+### Frontend
+- The Next.js / React frontend is deployed on Vercel at https://list-audio-react-app.vercel.app, connecting to the ASP.NET Core backend.

 ### Backend
 - The backend ASP.NET Core Server is hosted on GitHub Codespaces.
   It starts automatically on-demand.

-### Frontend
-- The Next.js / React frontend is deployed on Vercel at https://list-audio-react-app.vercel.app, connecting to the ASP.NET Core backend.

 *Notes*:
 - *The backend server's second instance is hosted on Azure and has to be manually started*